Modern Fashion Brands Proving Sustainable Clothing Can Be Edgy, Trendy & Affordable!

 Ethical, Vegan Friendly, Inclusive

 Premium ($22.50 – $284)

-Velvety is a vegan, ethical, and sustainable fashion online boutique based in Melbourne, Australia that supports fair wage and eco-friendly practices.
+Velvety is a vegan, ethical, and sustainable fashion online boutique based in Melbourne, Australia, that supports fair wages and eco-friendly practices.

 Aiming to promote slow fashion and kindness towards animals, the marketplace stocks several conscious fashion brands.